-Registration for the fall/winter sessions begins on August 1 of each year.
-If August 1 falls on the week end or Ontario’s Civic Holiday (the first Monday of August), registration opens on the Tuesday following.
-Registration for the Fall 2013 and Winter 2014 sessions begins on August 2, 2013.
+Registration for the fall/winter sessions begins in early August of each year.
+Registration for the Fall 2014 and Winter 2015 sessions opens on August 5, 2014.

 Your college may set a registration deadline for courses in the fall/winter sessions.
 Registration deadlines for the summer courses are published on the course catalogue.
 Please see the calendar of key academic dates for the last day to add a course and the last day to drop a course without academic penalty.

 Fees for TST courses are on the TST-wide fee schedule.
 Please consult with your college’s fee schedule for incidental and other fees.
 Information on how to pay fees can be found on the U of T Student Accounts website.
 Refund schedules are published on the U of T Students Accounts website.